Navigating the Storm: Grocery Retail KPIs 2021 Guide for Grocery Executives

 Poor uptake on an email push campaign should prompt inspection as to why and what, if any, damage occurred.
 Unfortunately, that kind of discussion, never mind inspection, is rare.
 Instead, the reflex of many marketers is to double down, sending out more poorly designed campaigns hoping for a positive number to showcase.
 Spamming and click-baiting are not the fault of basement hackers; arguably they are the well-intentioned and ill-informed vanities of digital marketers.

-The answers lie in being able to think like a software company while solving for a grocery business.
+The answer to the metrics conundrum may be for the regional grocer to think like a software company while solving for a grocery business.
 The ideal reality for a grocer to pursue is for customers to be online and drawn into the store while away, and when in-store, interacting online in pursuit of an ideal personalized experience.
 In light of this goal, new metrics need to be in place.
 Consider, for example, Unique Household Interactions, a measure that embraces the buying power of a consumer household in an omnichannel world.

 The power of these metrics is that they change the conversation from the outset.
 Many digital solutions want to grab share by tackling the easiest part of the opportunity without focusing on what drives value for the grocer.
-In the long run, the hard parts like private label are where the win-wins can be created.
-Getting new, complex thingsdone is familiar ground for large successful software companies.
+In the long run, the hard parts like prepared meals are where the win-wins can be created.
+Getting new, complex things done is familiar ground for large successful software companies.
 Interestingly, many have turned away from traditional KPIs and instead have turned to OKRs.

 OKRs: Objectives and Key Results

 OKRs are goal-oriented systems used by software companies.
 Google started using OKRs in its first year back in 1999, and still uses it today.
 We use OKRs at Mercatus as well.
-Like a KPI, they are a metric based tool that creates alignment and engagement around measurable goals.
+Like a KPI, they are a metric-based tool that creates alignment and engagement around measurable goals.
 Unlike a KPI and traditional annual planning methods, OKRs are frequently set (usually quarterly), tracked, and then re-evaluated.
-With OKRs, the short-term goal-oriented measures help create a much faster cadence and do so from the ground floor up, engaging each team’s perspective and creativity.
+The short-term goal-oriented measures of OKRs help create a much faster cadence, and they do so from the ground floor up, engaging each team’s perspective and creativity.

 Consider what software companies do and apply it to the grocery industry.
 Specifically, think about what Google really is.
 It claims to be a search engine, but its primary goal is to provide a “direct response advertising engine optimized to put the right ad in front of the right person at the right time.”
 Now think about what your grocery eCommerce site is.